wley3337/rentorbuyourstuff/README.md

 Deplyed version can be found [here](https://stark-falls-90133.herokuapp.com/) -please allow Heroku to spin up

+This repo is used as an example at the Flatiron School.
+If you see inappropriate content, please contact me.

 Premise: This is a mock-up of a rental exchange site.
 Users can create an account, list items, rent each other's items but not their own, and view items for rent.